Eigensolutions and spectral analysis of a model for vertical gene transfer of plasmids: Construction of Construction of U

 From the numerical construction of the solutions $\mathcal{U}$ we observe that the distribution of plasmids for the uniform, unimodal, and bimodal segregation kernel look alike.
 In each case we find a pole at zero plasmids and only few bacteria with a high plasmid number.
 Therefore, simulations indicate that the segregation kernel does not influence the long-term plasmid distribution.

 \textbf{Acknowledgments} \textit{I want to thank Johannes Müller for intensive discussions.
-This work was funded by the German Research Foundation (DFG) priority program SPP1617 ``Phenotypic heterogeneity and sociobiology of bacterial populations'' (DFG MU 2339/2-2).}
+This work was funded by the German Research Foundation (DFG) priority program SPP1617 ``Phenotypic heterogeneity and sociobiology of bacterial populations'' (DFG MU 2339/2-2).\\ This is a pre-print of an article published in Journal of Mathematical Biology.
+The final authenticated version is available online at: \url{https://doi.org/10.1007/s00285-018-1310-2}.}